Permian – update through September 2018

-This interactive presentation contains the latest oil & gas production data from 12809 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through September 2017.
+This interactive presentation contains the latest oil & gas production data from all 17,997 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009, through September.

 The ‘Advanced Insights’ presentation is displayed below: